However, most people do know the difference between an effective and an ineffective manager. What separates the two?

 The one-on-one meeting has a singular purpose -- to develop the salesperson’s potential through the improvement of critical skills.
 By prompting the rep to lead the conversation, you keep the focus on them.
 And if you’re executing the meetings well, one-on-ones will help you develop your relationship with the salesperson.

+These questions and template will help you run an effective one-on-one meeting.
 If you have questions on how to improve your sales one-on-one meetings, check out my website.
+And to learn more, check out the ultimate guide to sales coaching next.